Table of Contents

 - What is the likely cause of my hyperparathyroidism?

-- What are the results of my blood test(s)?
-What do these results mean?
+- What are the results of my blood test, and what do they mean?

 - What is the best treatment option?
 Will I need surgery?

 - Will I need to take medicine?
-For how long?
+If so, for how long?

 - When can I expect relief from my symptoms?